The Plastic Bag Controversy after a Quarter Century

 Proponents of plastic shopping bags point out the benefits of plastic bags versus paper bags and myths about the negative environmental impacts of plastic bags.
 One such report that challenges what it calls the Crusade Against Plastic Bags comes from the Fraser Institute, in a report of that same name:

 - Air Pollution. the report authors argue that plastic bags do not contribute to greater air pollution.
 Referencing a study released in 2011 by the Environmental Agency of England, In Evidence: Life Cycle Assessment of Supermarket Carrier Bags, they state that a reusable cotton shopping bag must be used at least 173 times before it becomes as environmentally friendly as an expendable plastic bag.
-(I have a fleet of reusable bags that are in no danger of reaching that total anytime soon).

 - Water Pollution Here the report’s argument is far from convincing.
 They cite an academic who states that reports of water pollution have been over-reported yet none the less are troubling.
 Additionally, they argue that only 7.5 percent of solid waste is post-consumer plastic film.
 By logic should we have bans on organic waste because it composes a larger proportion of the solid waste stream?
 The merit of this argument isn't transparent.